Homemade Sourdough Pasta

 Instructions

-• Mix all the ingredients in a non-reactive bowl.
+• Add all ingredients to a non-reactive (glass or ceramic) mixing bowl and mix to combine.
 If the dough is too dry, add a bit of water until it comes together.
 If it is too sticky, add more flour.

-• Rolling pin method: dusting with flour, roll each piece very thinly.
-With a knife cut in long strips of desired width.
-Dusting with more flour, put shapes into loose piles.
+• Rolling pin method: Dust the pin and dough lightly with flour, and roll out each section of dough very thinly into a rectangle shape.
+Using a sharp knife, cut long strips of your desired width.
+Dusting with more flour, arrange the strips of dough into loose piles.

-• Pasta maker method: dusting with flour, feed the dough through the pasta machine on the widest setting.
+• Pasta maker method: Dust the dough with flour and feed it through the pasta machine on the widest setting.
 Fold in half and feed through once more.
 Gradually decreasing the setting, repeat these steps.
 Dust with flour as necessary to keep dough sheets from sticking.
 Cut in strips with appropriate attachment or with a knife.
-Dusting with more flour, put shapes into loose piles.
+Dusting with more flour, arrange the strips into loose piles.

 • Repeat until all the dough has been made into uniform shapes.